 History of the Department

 The early student body consisted of a number of highly qualified U.S. Air Force officers, who set standards of excellence for students to come later.
-Graduates of nuclear engineering now are leaders in government, industry, and education.
-A high percentage of the graduates entered university teaching, in part because of the climate of good teaching maintained by the department over the years.
-The nuclear engineering faculty was among the group that presented special training to foreign scientists and engineers in the Atoms for Peace program, an experiment in sharing nuclear technology on an international basis.
+These and future graduates of nuclear engineering are now leaders in government, industry, and education.
+A high percentage of our graduates entered university teaching.
+Faculty members presented special training to foreign scientists and engineers in the Atoms for Peace program, an experiment in sharing nuclear technology on an international basis.
 North Carolina State University’s pioneering experiment in nuclear education became the center of attention of the United States and the world.
 In the early days of nuclear reactor research and development, the curricula were highly science oriented.
 More recently, greater emphasis been placed on engineering applications.
 Research by the faculty and graduate students in basic subjects such as nuclear physics and reactor theory has been supplemented by studies of many engineering topics and radiation applications.

 Paralleling the transition in the nuclear field from basic experiments to commercial power, the nuclear program at N. C. State has built and operated a sequence of reactors: a water boiler, an MTR plate type reactor, and the present 1-megawatt PULSTAR, with uranium oxide fuel and pulsing capability.
 Each reactor has been used for student training, research, and services to other organizations in North Carolina and the United States.
 Services and training have included neutron activation analysis, reactor operator training, neutron radiography, radioisotope production and special courses.